 Another factor to be established during the process is the level of financial losses or ancillary losses.
 This refers to costs of the accident in terms of vehicle and property damage, vehicle hire and purchase, loss of income and amenity.
 The degree of financial losses will affect the amount of compensation sought and won in the case.

 The final deciding factor is contributory negligence which refers to your own actions in the lead up to the accident, which could reduce the amount of compensation despite the accident being someone else’s fault.
 Failure to wear a seatbelt and other actions could work against you in a settlement, getting into a vehicle being driven by someone you know to be uninsured could even result in your claim being denied by the Motor Insurers Bureau.

 With a quick call to our expert team we could tell you whether you have grounds to make a car accident claim and then our experienced solicitors will work hard to earn you the right amount of compensation for your needs.

-It all starts with one conversation and some free, no obligation legal advice, so if you have been injured in a car accident and you are not sure if you have grounds for a claim, why not give us a call on 0203 816 0065.
+It all starts with one conversation, so if you have been injured in a car accident and you are not sure if you have grounds for a claim, why not give us a call on 01616 966 229.